Building Blocks

 Creating a new Building Block Definition

 In the Admin Area, click on the "Building Block" item in the sidebar under "Platforms".
 On this page, click "Create new Definition".
-A wizard opens that guides you through the creation of the entire Building Block.
+A wizard opens that guides you through the creation of the entire Building Block Definition.

 General Building Block Definition Information